Pasta with salmon without cream is a simple and delicious dish, perfect for anyone who wants a light yet tasty meal.

 - 1 Pan pan

-In a non-stick pan, put the butter with the roughly chopped smoked salmon, toss in the pan mixing until it almost sticks to the pan.
+In a nonstick pan put the butter with the smoked salmon roughly chopped, sauté it in the pan stirring until it almost sticks to the pan.

 Add the tomato, then the wine and cook for a couple of minutes.

-Separately, in a jug or large glass, put the milk and mix in the flour well, then pour into the pan with the salmon using a strainer to avoid lumps.
+Separately, in a pitcher or a large glass, put the milk and mix in the flour well, then pour it into the pan with the salmon using a fine sieve to avoid lumps.

-Mix and continue cooking until you get a creamy sauce.
+Stir and continue cooking until you get a little creamy sauce.

-Meanwhile, bring salted water to a boil for the pasta, and when it boils, add the pasta, cooking until it’s quite al dente.
+Meanwhile bring salted water to a boil for the pasta and when it boils add the pasta, cooking it until fairly al dente.

-Also add a few tablespoons of cooking water to the pan with the pasta and complete the cooking, always mixing.
+Also add a few tablespoons of the pasta cooking water to the pan with the pasta and finish cooking, stirring constantly.

-Plate up and if you want, add a sprinkle of dried or fresh chopped parsley.
+Plate and if you like add a sprinkle of dried parsley or fresh chopped parsley.